-As mentioned above, without having grown up with fellow kittens, your cat will not have had the opportunity to recognize when it’s hurting another person or animal during playtime.
-If this is the case, it’s more likely to nip, swat, pounce, and engage in other types of rough physical play.
+Without that early socialization, your cat may not have had the opportunity to recognize when it’s hurting another person or animal during play.
+So, it’s more likely to nip, swat, pounce, and engage in other types of rough physical play.
 Although it’s best to stop these behaviors as early in life as possible, adults with these tendencies can still be corrected.

 To begin teaching your cat how to play appropriately, you’ll need to first establish playtime boundaries.
 The most important one has been mentioned already so far: Never allow your cat to use any part of your body as a toy or target.
-The most likely body parts that your cat may latch onto include your hands, feet, and hair.
+The body parts that your cat will most likely latch onto are your hands, feet, and hair.

-If you allow your cat to grab hold of these body parts too often, you’re effectively encouraging this behavior, which is unhelpful for both of you.
-However, correcting this behavior isn’t as simple as pulling your hand away – in fact, that’s the opposite of what you want to do.
+Allowing your cat to grab hold of you too often will effectively encourage this behavior, which is unhelpful for both of you.
+However, correcting this isn’t as simple as pulling your hand away – in fact, that’s the opposite of what you want to do.

 Yanking your hand out of your cat’s mouth will only increase your risk of injury and infection, as you’re scraping your hand against its teeth.
-Plus, it might also encourage your cat to engage in even more predatory behavior.
-This is similar to the concept of not running away from an animal that’s chasing you – running will only trigger the animal to chase you even more.
+Plus, it might also encourage your cat to bite down even harder, pounce on you, or chase after you.
+Instead, it’s best to use the techniques below to avoid any unnecessary injuries. .

 Tips and Tricks for Ideal Play Times

-Integrate multiple toys into your playtime.
 Cats love using several different types of objects to entertain themselves.
-While interactive toys like a mechanical flopping fish are an excellent choice for most kitties, this may not keep their attention for too long, as it only engages one aspect of their predatory instincts.
+While interactive toys like a mechanical flopping fish are an excellent choice for most felines, this may not keep their attention for too long, as it only engages one aspect of their predatory instincts.
 Here are a few other kinds of toys to integrate into playtime:

-Small toys your cat can pick up: Although large toys can be fun for your cat, at some point, it will want to pick the item up and walk around with it.
-This is why smaller, moderately-sized products like plush squeaky toys are ideal.
-(Plus, these make noises similar to distressed prey, which will undoubtedly spice up your cat’s recreation!)
+- Small toys your cat can pick up: Although large toys can be fun for your cat, at some point, it will want to pick the item up and walk around with it.
+This is why smaller, moderately-sized products like plush toys are ideal.

-Scratching post: Scratching isn’t necessarily a part of a cat’s “play,” but it is a significant part of how they relax and relieve themselves when at home.
+- Scratching post: Scratching isn’t necessarily a part of a cat’s “play,” but it is a significant part of how they relax and relieve themselves when at home.
+(This is why you should almost never consider declawing over redirection.)
 The main objective of scratching is to place the cat’s scent on a specific object or surface.
 This also helps your cat get more comfortable for other parts of play, as it removes the transparent claw sheath.

-Restrict playtime with toys to only 10-15-minute intervals.
-This one is tough since it can be so much fun to bring certain toys into the mix.
-Yet, you have to be smart about it: Too much time with specific toys—especially interactive ones—will inevitably lead your cat to get bored with it.
+- Restrict playtime with toys to only 10-15-minute intervals.
+This one is tough since it can be so much fun to bring certain toys into playtime—your cat won’t want to stop!
+But you have to be smart about it: Too much time with specific toys—especially interactive ones—will inevitably cause your cat to become bored with them.
 Switch up the toys every 15 minutes maximum or give your cat short playtimes throughout the day.

 Discourage Hunting Behavior

-Although it is generally harmless – given that the cat is going after your clothing as opposed to you or sensitive body parts – it can lead to bad habits in the future.
-In these cases, the most reliable way to discourage your kitten from hunting you and tearing at your clothing is to, again, give it a sharp “no” for every swipe at your clothes.
+Although they can be harmless, depending on the target, these tendencies can lead to bad behavior in the future.
+That said, it’s best to give your cat a sharp “no” for every swipe at your clothes.
 No hitting or imprisoning it in its carrier—just “no” and preventing further hunting opportunities.

-Plus, even if you can identify the specific circumstance, item, animal, or person that spooked your cat, it can take a long time to desensitize your cat to this stimulus.
-With this in mind, it’s best to give your cat a generally peaceful life at home and exercise discretion on which types of excitements you allow to disrupt your routine.
+Further, even if you can identify the specific circumstance, item, animal, or person that spooked your cat, it can take a long time to desensitize your cat to this stimulus.
+With this in mind, it’s best to give your cat an overall peaceful home life and exercise discretion on which types of excitements you allow to disrupt your routine.

 For example, are you planning to invite people over?
 If so, think about whether your cat has interacted with other people before.
-If not, it might be a good idea to give your cat a “safe room” to minimize the stress as much as possible.
-If so, consider how much your cat might be triggered by certain noise levels or by your guests’ pets.
+If not, it might be a good idea to give your cat a “safe room” to minimize stress as much as possible.
+If it has socialized with people before, consider how much your cat might be triggered by certain noise levels or by your guests’ pets.

-Now, what happens if your cat does wind up in a scary situation (i.e., visiting the vet in its carrier)?
-In this case, the most productive thing to do would be to reinforce desirable responses with treats.
+Now, what happens if your cat does wind up in a scary situation, such as visiting the vet in its carrier?
+In this case, the best thing to do would be to reinforce desirable responses with treats.
 For instance, if a fearful cat swats at you, respond with a firm “no,” walk away, and do not engage further.

 When it calms down and either lowers its hackles, stops hissing, or allow you to pet it, offer a treat to show that this behavior is ideal.
 This will make it clear to your cat which behaviors are acceptable and which are not.